encode/django-rest-framework/docs/tutorial/7-schemas-and-client-libraries.md

         ...

 Some of the API endpoints require named parameters.
-For example, to get back the hightlight HTML for a particular snippet we need to provide an id.
+For example, to get back the highlight HTML for a particular snippet we need to provide an id.

     $ coreapi action snippets highlight --param pk 1
     <!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">